Quick Relief. Trusted Local Care.

 - Keep the crown or filling if you can:

-Even if there’s no pain, the tooth is more vulnerable and should be assessed by a dentist. - Do not attempt to reattach the crown or filling yourself.
+Do not attempt to reattach the crown or filling yourself.
 Place it in a clean container and bring it to your appointment so that your dentist can properly evaluate it.

 Can I reattach my crown by myself?

-No, it’s not advisable.
+It isn’t recommended to reattach a crown at home.
 Attempting to reattach a crown on your own can lead to complications and may affect the long-term health of the tooth.

 Reasons to avoid reattaching a crown at home: